Google Phone Screen Interview Questions

 4. How do you maintain a healthy work-life balance?

 It's important to demonstrate your ability to manage your time and responsibilities effectively, as well as your commitment to your personal well-being.
-Here are a few key points you may want to mention:

 - Describe specific strategies you use to manage your time and responsibilities, such as setting priorities and deadlines, delegating tasks, and using productivity tools.